openedx/edx-documentation/en_us/course_authors/source/video/upload_video.rst

       learners to view.

   * - **Partial Failure**
     - This status appears when the transcription process has been started for more than one languages and either one or more processes fail.
-This indicate a combination of successful and unsuccessful transcription processes.
+This indicates a combination of successful and unsuccessful transcription processes.

   * - **Transcript Failed**
     - All the transcription processes have failed.